Clement-Laroche/navigability-past/README.md

 This git repository contains all the scripts for the paper.

-There are 5 of them which consist in :
+There are 5 scripts and 3 folders and each of them which consists in :

 - partsection_wo_constraint.R that applies the changepoint detection method on the elevation of points located upstream of the highest confluence location (search method M1).
 This file produces the partsection_wo_constraint.Rdata.
 - fullsection_wo_constraint.R that applies the changepoint detection method on the elevation of all the points of the rivers (search method M2).
 This file produces the fullsection_wo_constraint.Rdata.